ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 *ZLG models this influence as a system of energy, with each data point radiating energy outward onto all of its neighbors.
 Data points with similar labels "vibrate" at similar wavelengths, creating resonance; data points with different labels vibrate at different wavelengths, creating dissonance.
-By considering the energies of all of the points, we can determine the energy of the overall system.*
+By considering the energies of all of the points, we can determine the energy of the overall system.
+ZLG leverages the well-studied principles of a system of energy (Boltzmann distribution) to efficiently estimate a labeling which produces a system with the least energy (i.e. least dissonance), given the current set of labeled instances.
+The estimates represents what the labels should be when considered as a system of energy.*

-*ZLG leverages the well-studied principles of a system of energy (Boltzmann distribution) to efficiently find a labeling which produces a system with the least energy (i.e. least dissonance), given a set of labeled instances.*
+*Given that this is an estimate, there is some risk that the predicted labels are wrong.
+Until its query budget is used up, ZLG repeatedly searches for the best instances to query to minimize this risk, updating its predictions along the way.*

 ### Explanation of DH